PascalSchroederDE/devops_for_ai_bt/content/2chapter.md

 For this deployment automation tools are necessary, which perform the deployments and track which version is deployed on which node.
 It also manages changes that need to be performed for the middleware components and configurations as well as database components or the environment.

-Last, there should also be a tool for **release management**, which provides a single collaboration portal for all stakeholders participating in a project to plan and track the releases of an application and its components across all stages.
+Also, a tool for **release management** i smandatory, which provides a single collaboration portal for all stakeholders participating in a project to plan and track the releases of an application and its components across all stages.

 With such technologies, most of the defined practices can be performed with the help of accordingly educated people and well-thought-out processes.
 However, DevOps is no static set of practices and tools, but it changes with the changes in the world IT, such as Cloud or AI.
 In the next chapters, these technologies will be reflected, and the impact those have on DevOps will be analyzed.